December 9/13, 2019

 - Trace the struggle of Abraham and Sarah to have an child.
 What obstacles did they face?
 How do the concepts of “covenant” and “promise” figure into this struggle?

-- Be able to trace the highlights of the lives of both Jacob and Joseph.
-How do these characters and their actions advance—or threaten—the promises God made to their ancestors?
+- Be able to trace the highlights of the life of Jacob.
+How does this character and his actions advance—or threaten—the promises God made to his ancestors?

 - Describe the place of Deuteronomy within the Pentateuch.
 How does it compare or contrast with other documents of Israelite law?
 How should it be understood in the historical and theological contexts of Israel’s developing faith?